Chair Thelma S. Rohrer, Jeffrey M. Diesburg, Ejenobo R. Oke

 361 GRAPHIC DESING II - 3 hours

 This course builds on the foundation of graphic design skills learned in ART 261.
 Assignments focus on visual problem solving, typography, and layouts.
 Students improve their proficiency with the most recent Adobe Creative Suite software by working wtih clients on real-life graphic design projects.
 Prerequisite: ART 261.

 Students will work with professionals in institutions or occupations related to their educational goals.
-They might act as research assistants, helpers in photo labs, catalogers, text-panel writers or packers-unpackers for art exhibits.
+They might act as research assistants, helpers in photo labs, catalogers, text-panel writers, or packers/unpackers for art exhibits.
 This experience links classroom instruction to actual career responsibilities.
 The student is supervised by a professional employed by the specific agency.
-May be repeated for a maximum of six hours of credit.
+May be repeated for a maximum of twelve hours of credit.
 Prerequisite: approval of the department chair.

 499 SENIOR PROJECT (W) - 3 hours